hcgcloud/pterodactyl-unturned/README.md

 > This egg is running in our production, we will keep it well maintained and up to date.
 ## Features
-- Using Untured Dedicated Server(64-bit Linux Version) for a better performance
+- Using Unturned Dedicated Server(64-bit Linux Version) for a better performance
-- Rocketmod integrated
+- RocketMod integrated
 - Allow administrators to set `Max Players` variable
-- Allow users to configure if they need `Rocketmod Auto Update`, `Game Auto Update` or not
+- Allow users to configure if they need `RocketMod Auto Update`, `Game Auto Update` or not

 ## How to use
 Just simply import `egg-unturned--d-s.json` to your panel and then you can create a server.